stone-payments/ansible-tsuru/router/README.md

 Tsuru Router
 ============

 This roles helps to deploy a Tsuru Router using Ansible.
-This role uses minimal settings to deploy Tsuru Router in Buy4 environment.

 Requirements
 ------------

 This roles requires block storage device, docker and redis sentinel.

 Role Variables
 --------------